Fungal prion: Sequence features

 Prions are formed by portable, transmissible prion domains that are often enriched in asparagine, glutamine, tyrosine and glycine residues.
 When a reporter protein is fused with a prion domain, it forms a chimeric protein that demonstrates the conformational switching that is characteristic of prions.
 Meanwhile, removing this prion domain prevents prionogenesis.
 This suggests that these prion domains are, in fact, portable and are the sole initiator of prionogenesis.
 This supports the protein-only hypothesis.

 A recent study of candidate prion domains in S. cerevisiae found several specific sequence features that were common to proteins showing aggregation and self-templating properties.
-For example, proteins that aggregated had candidate prion domains that were more highly enriched in asparagine, while non-aggregating domains where more highly enriched in glutamine and charged peptides.
+For example, proteins that aggregated had candidate prion domains that were more highly enriched in asparagine, while non-aggregating domains were more highly enriched in glutamine and charged peptides.
 There was also evidence that the spacing of charged peptides that prevent amyloid formation, such as proline, is important in prionogenesis.
 This discovery of sequence specificity was a departure from previous work that had suggested that the only determining factor in prionogenesis was the overall distribution of peptides.